samtron1412/docs/nation/usa/en-us/en-us-writing.md

       about sandwiches might begin, "What I wanted was a midnight snack, but what I got was better - the biggest, most magical sandwich in the entire world."
+        * Create a story that conveys an important theme about environmental conservation.
 - Audience (Who?)
     + Why might the reader need or want to read this material?
     + How much does the audience already know about the subject?